-Sometimes we need to be reminded of all the amazing miracles our Heavenly Father has given us in this world.
 What is a miracle?
 Elder Dallin H. Oaks gave a talk in titled “Miracles” in May of 2000.
 In his talk he said the definition of miracles is: “a beneficial event brought about through divine power that mortals do not understand and of themselves cannot duplicate.”
-Elder Oaks also goes onto say that “Miracles happen every day in the work of the Church and in the lives of it’s members.
+Elder Oaks also goes onto say that “Miracles happen every day in the work of the Church and in the lives of its members.

 “Miracle of the Quail” is not a miracle that has been recirculated for a bit, maybe I just had not heard it.
 When reading about the life of Mary Fielding Smith it mentioned that she was in the location when this miracle happened.
 Looking a little deeper and finding out why so many people were on the other side of the Mississippi River made this story even more impactful.
-The Saints had to go through so much so if you have not heard of this amazing miracle, you are not the only one!
+The Saints had to go through so much!
 Studying the life of Mary Fielding Smith is what brought this miracle to my attention!

 Nauvoo Exodus